SyncServerII/ChangeResolvers/README.md

 These constraints impose limits on the design you chose for the data structure of the file contents.

 Intended for use on both iOS and Server.

+TODO:

+1) Need to add versions to change resolvers-- which will also go into the server database.
+I.e., so we can assess which version of a change resolver the server is compatible with.